How is a Precedent Disregarded

 ii).
 According to Salmond, case law enjoys greater flexibility than statute law.
 Statute law suffers from the defect of rigidity.
 Courts are bound by the letter of law and are not allowed to ignore an equivalent.

 In the case of precedent, the analogical extension is allowed.
-It is true that legislation as an instrument of reform is important but it can’t be denied that precedent has its own importance as a constitutive element in the making of law although it cannot abrogate the law.
+Legislation as an instrument of reform is indeed important but it can’t be denied that precedent has its own importance as a constitutive element in the making of law although it cannot abrogate the law.

 To conclude that in the present age, both legislation and precedent are equally important and one cannot attain its end without the other.
 The aim of the law is the protection and progress of society and the individual.
 For planned progress legislation is necessary.
 To interpret it and to apply and adapt it to a particular case, case law is equally necessary.
 Both legislation and precedents contribute equally to the development of law.